andremarinha/andremarinha.github.io/index.md

 I hold an MSc in Sociology from ISCTE – University Institute of Lisbon, a Postgraduate Diploma in Social Research Methods from the Institute of Social Sciences (ICS), University of Lisbon, and a BA in Political Science and International Relations from NOVA University of Lisbon.
 In 2023, I was a Visiting Research Fellow at the Department of Portuguese and Brazilian Studies at Brown University.

-If any of this aligns with your interests or you'd like to connect, feel free to reach out at [andre.marinha\@sns.it](mailto:andre.marinha@sns.it)
+If any of this aligns with your interests or you'd like to connect, feel free to reach out at [andre.marinha@sns.it](mailto:andre.marinha@sns.it)